The Dons Trust owns and controls our football club. This page explains the legal structure underpinning that ownership and control.

 These companies all have David Charles as company secretary.

 AFC Wimbledon Women Ltd is the company that runs AFC Wimbledon Women.

-The current directors of AFC Wimbledon Women Limited are: Sophia Axelsson, David Growns, Karen Hardy, Tamsin Parlour and Chris Philips (representing the DTb)
+The current directors of AFC Wimbledon Women Limited are: Sophia Axelsson, David Growns, Karen Hardy, Tamsin Parlour and Hannah Kitcher (representing the DTB)

 AFCW PLC was formed in 2003 to raise funds for the purchase of the long leasehold interest in Kingsmeadow, while retaining at least 75%+1 of the voting strength with the Dons Trust.
 Over the years, this has brought almost nine and a quarter million pounds into the club, most recently allowing us to complete our move back home to Plough Lane.

 The AFCW PLC board is the operational board, overseeing the running of the football club.
-Day-to-day stadium and commercial operations are led by our MD Danny Macklin, with men’s football led by Head of Football Operations Craig Cope and First-team Manager Johnnie Jackson and our Academy by Manager Mike Hamilton.
+Day-to-day stadium and commercial operations are led by our Managing Director (MD), with men’s football led by Head of Football Operations Craig Cope and First-team Manager Johnnie Jackson and our Academy by Manager Michael Hamilton.
 They are supported by other senior leaders and in turn by the staff and volunteers.